 Race from Blue Ridge, GA to Chatsworth, GA!

 The 1st Annual Endurance Hunter 100 mile Trail Run will start in beautiful downtown Blue Ridge, GA, and finish in Chatsworth, GA.
+World Record Holder Hunter Leininger (endurancehunter.com) has designed a challenging course through the Cohutta Mountains of North Georgia.
 Running on the challenging Benton MacKaye Trail, Pinhoti Trail, and the Fort Mountain Trail system through some of the most beautiful sections of North Georgia.
 Brought to you by ARGEORGIA.COM, Fort Mountain State Park, and Fannin County Chamber of Commerce.
 This is not just a race; it is an unforgettable event!
 The best time of the year in Georgia with temps in the 60's with Spring in full swing.
 Fully supported race with 9 stocked aid stations also, shuttle service available from the finish to Blue Ridge on race day if you have no support crew.
 15,000 feet of gain/loss.

 MORE INFORMATION TO COME SOON AS WE ARE STILL PLANNING.
 THIS IS A "TRUE" POINT TO POINT CHALLENGE.
 WE UNDERSTAND THAT THINGS HAPPEN THAT ARE OUT OF YOUR CONTROL: REFUNDS, DEFERMENTS, AND TRANSFER AVAILABLE PER REQUEST.
 NO MANDATORY VOLUNTEER HOURS REQUIRED FOR ANY OF OUR RACES, HOWEVER, WELCOMED AND GREATLY APPRECIATED.

 1.The longest and most challenging point to point ultra trail run in Georgia!